ss-007/Smile-Detector/README.md

 # Smile-Detector

-Computer Vision- Detecting objects using HaarCascade It also contains detection of Face, Person, Car, Eyes as well.
+Computer Vision- Detecting objects using HaarCascade<br/>

+It also contains detection of Face, Person, Car, Eyes as well.